The holders of Master's degree have the possibility to complete the postgraduate degrees of

 - Economics and Business Administration (Doctoral Programme in Business and Management)

-The university also has double doctoral degree and cotutelle agreements with its partner universities abroad.
+LUT University also has double doctoral degree and cotutelle agreements with its partner universities abroad.

-LUT aims at admitting skilled, motivated students who have the aptitude for a career in research and other demanding expert tasks, who are committed to their doctoral studies and research and who have sufficient skills in research.
+The university aims at admitting skilled, motivated students who have the aptitude for a career in research and other demanding expert tasks, who are committed to their doctoral studies and research and who have sufficient skills in research.

 In addition to the educational background of the applicant, also the availability of supervision and/or financial resources and the suitability of the expertise of supervisors available have an impact on the selection of doctoral students.
 Please see Application Procedure and Supervision.